atharvanaphade/react-django-docker-boilerplate/README.md

-# DIY Django and React Boilerplate
+# Django and React Boilerplate

 ## Features (already implemented or planned)